angelstam/HIT-SR-Project/README.md

-HIT-SR-Project
+HIT-SR-Project (Reverse Car Bay)
 =========

-HiT - Software Reuse Technology Project
+##HiT - Software Reuse Technology Project
+This project was created as an exercise in the course *Software Reuse Technology* at *Harbin Institute of Technology* during ten days in April 2014.

 * [View slideshow](http://angelstam.github.io/HIT-SR-Project)

 ##Architecture
+This is an application created using AngularJS with a PHP-MySQL backend.
+The following figure show a representation of the systems architecture.
 ![System architecture diagram](/docs/architecture.png)

 ##Git